Samarkand

 Samarkand (or Samarqand) is one of the oldest cities on Earth with its age being close to 3000 years.
 Samarkand was the center of trade in the middle of the Great Silk Road and during the Middle ages, science and especially medicine and astronomy were ahead of all other parts of the world here.
 Samarkand is also know as the capital of Tamerlane (or Amir Timur), the Uzbek national hero who during the 15th century managed to conquer the lands where Afghanistan, Pakistan, Iran, Azerbaijan, partially Russia, Kazakhstan, China and India now reside.
 His name can be still seen all around Uzbekistan in the names of streets, squares, avenues and parks.

 In addition to the spectacular monuments of the Timurid dynasty and the ruins of the Afrasiyab city, there is not a huge quantity of sights to discover in Samarkand.
 It is a city of half a million inhabitants and has therefore a feeling of a lot smaller city than for example the busy Tashkent.
 The historic center of Samarkand is also not as well preserved as for example in Bukhara and is spread around in several small pockets around the city.
-This all being said, it is still easily worth a day or two while visiting Uzbekistan and best enjoyed as a part of one of our Uzbekistan tours.
+This all being said, it is still easily worth a day or two while visiting Uzbekistan and best enjoyed as a part of one of our Uzbekistan tours or Central Asia Tours.

 Samarkand Table of Contents